wp-plugins/flyzoo/readme.txt

 Insightful data is available at a glance:

 * Current page visited with URL and Title
-* Referrer, Keywords and Campaign data (UTM source, medium, terms...)
+* Referrer, Keywords and Campaign data (UTM source, medium, search terms...)
 * Returning visitor
 * Pageviews